Table of Contents

 The meniscus is a pair of triangular or crescent-shaped fibrocartilage pieces that absorb shock between your femur and tibia.
 A torn meniscus is one of the most common knee injuries and occurs when you forcefully rotate or twist your knee, especially in an unnatural direction.

 It can take up to 24 hours before you notice the pain and swelling from a torn meniscus, and you may feel like the knee is either locked in place or destabilized.
 The risk increases as you get older, especially if you’re participating in sports or other vigorous activities.

 A meniscus tear can typically be treated nonsurgically in mild cases, although it can also cause more long-term problems like osteoarthritis.
 This includes RICE (rest, ice, compression, and elevation), physical therapy, and cortisone knee injections.

 Surgical methods may be recommended if the situation is more severe.
 A meniscus repair or partial meniscectomy is typically performed.
 However, even if the cartilage is sewn back together, the blood supply available in the knee makes it unlikely to recover.
 Less than 10% of these tears are repairable.

-Your femur (thighbone) and tibia (shinbone) should connect at the knee joint.
+Your femur (thigh bone) and tibia (shin bone) should connect at the knee joint.
 If they have been forced in different directions, they could disconnect, causing a dislocated knee.
-You could also experience a similar dislocation if your patella (kneecap) is moved from its proper positioning on your knee joint.
+You could also experience a similar dislocation if your patella (knee cap) is moved from its proper position on your knee joint.